If you have a defined contribution personal or workplace pension, you get to choose how your pension pot is invested.

-The longer your money will be invested for, the more scope you’ll have to deal with investment performance going up and down over time.
+The longer your money will be invested, the more scope you’ll have to deal with investment performance going up and down over time.

-So if you’re still 10-15 years away from wanting to begin taking money from your pension, and your pension savings are invested conservatively, you might want to consider moving at least some of your fund into potentially higher-growth assets, for example, company shares.
+So if you are some way from retirement and your pension savings are invested conservatively, you might want to consider moving at least some of your fund into potentially higher-growth assets, for example, company shares.

 But bear in mind that there’s no guarantee that higher growth will be achieved.